Dynatrace/fastlane-plugin-dynatrace/README.md

 For more information about how the `fastlane` plugin system works, check out the [Plugins documentation](https://docs.fastlane.tools/plugins/create-plugin/).

 ## About _fastlane_
-_fastlane_ is the easiest way to automate beta deployments and releases for your iOS and Android apps.
+_fastlane_ is the easiest way to automate beta deployments and releases for your iOS, tvOS and Android apps.
 To learn more, check out [fastlane.tools](https://fastlane.tools).